law-l/w266-final-project/README.md

 This section of the repo is dedicated to the final project for the course
 W266: Natural Language Processing with Deep Learning for the term of Fall 2023.
-The final paper can be found under the `report` directory.
+The final paper and the presentation can be found under the `report` directory.

 ## Abstract